prranavv/r-git/README.md

 - **Branches and HEAD** — refs live under `.rgit/refs/heads/` and `HEAD` tracks the current branch (or a detached commit)
 - **Detached HEAD checkout** — checkout by branch name to switch branches, or by commit hash to enter detached HEAD state
 - **Three-way status** — `status` diffs `HEAD` ↔ `index` ↔ working directory to show staged, unstaged, and untracked changes
-- **Structured errors** — every failure path returns a typed `RGitError` variant with the offending path and the underlying cause

 ---